amadare42/Presser/README.md

 # Presser
 Simple AHK script for repeatedly pressing keys with fixed intervals.
 You can create any binds count which can run independently with varios intervals.
+This is my first functional github project which serves github education purpouse more than any else.
+But it sertainly can by useful for someone anyway. :)

 ###Configuration
 You can configure script from presser.ini file in folder with program.